 - A test environment will be available for users to become familiar with APRA Connect and trial submission of data before they need to submit in APRA Connect.
 No option is available for entities to test returns in D2A prior to submission.

 What processes will be different between D2A and APRA Connect?

 Access to the new solution

-- Standard web browsers will be used to access the new solution and no additional software will be required (see Technical specifications).
+- Standard web browsers will be used to access APRA Connect and no additional software will be required (see Technical specifications).